LucasScabora/crawlerApp/README.md

 # Technical Test
 As a Software Analyst, I want to collect web links (URL’s) from a given initial web link (URL)

-## Requirements
-- [X] The app needs to receive an URL;
-- [X] The app needs to find all links inside this given URL;
-- [X] The app needs to save these links found in the database (SQL or No-SQL)
-- [X] The app needs to list these links saved in the database.
-- [X] After collecting all links from the initial URL.
-Collect from the newly found links.

-## Extra
-- [X] Your code needs to be integrated with git on your GitHub personal profile;
-- [X] Your code needs to contain unit testing;
-- [ ] Your code needs to be served on the IBM Cloud;
-- [ ] Your code needs to run with containers, with in IBM Cloud;

 ## Commentaries for the scrapy-single Solution (finished)
 This version (folder **scrapy-single**) is a standalone version that executes in your local machine (for learning)